 Unfortunately, weighing the benefits of getting a card with an annual fee is often not that simple.
 Card issuers tend to sweeten the deal for cards with annual fees by adding enticing sign-up bonuses, which can save you significant money — in the first year.

-Take the Chase Sapphire Preferred credit card, for example.
+Chase Sapphire Preferred credit card, for example.
 It comes with a very generous sign-up bonus: 50,000 bonus points for cardholders who charge $3,000 in the first three months.

 The card also lets cardholders use 20 percent fewer points when redeeming rewards earnings, so, according to Chase, those 50,000 bonus points translate into the equivalent of $625 in free travel—more than enough to make you forget about the $95 annual fee, conveniently waived the first year.

 If you disregard the generous sign-up bonus, however, the rewards earnings on the card may make you think twice about paying the annual fee.
 For $95 a year, you still only get two points per dollar spent on airfare purchases and hotels, and one rewards point per dollar spent on all other purchases.